akb825/DeepSea/modules/Scene/Scene/README-conversion.md

 		* `type`: the type of the element.
 See `dsMaterialType `enum for values, removing the type prefix.
 		* `count`: the number of array elements.
 If 0 or omitted, this is not an array.
 * `"ShaderVariableGroup"`
-	* `description`: the name of the description defined in `shaderVariableGroupDescs`.
+	* `description`: the name of the `ShaderVariableGroupDesc`.
 The description may be in a different scene resources package.
 	* `data`: array of data elements to set.
 Each element of the array has the following members:
 		* `name`: the name of the data element.
 		* `type`: the type of the element.
 See the `dsMaterialType` enum for values, removing the type prefix.